MOV-AI/data-access-layer/docs/source/permissions.rst

 .. note::
     Not all permissions are available for all resources.

-    For specific resource permissions, see :ref:`here<dal.models.baseuser.BaseUser.has_permission>`.
+    For specific resource permissions, see :ref:`BaseUser.has_permission<dal.models.baseuser module>`.

-    In the case of InternalUser, the permission check is done in :ref:`here<dal.models.internaluser.InternalUser.has_permission>`.
+    In the case of InternalUser, the permission check is done in :ref:`InternalUser.user_can_edit_internaluser<dal.models.internaluser module>`.
     This allows for specific overrides for InternalUser permissions when it comes to the InternalUser accessing its own data.

 Resources
 ---------